Karla Aponte

-Karla Victoria Aponte Colón (born 1998) is a Puerto Rican footballer, model and beauty pageant titleholder.
+Karla Victoria Aponte Colón (born 1998) is a Puerto Rican model, beauty pageant titleholder and former footballer.
 She was crowned Miss Earth Puerto Rico 2017 on August 9, 2017 at La Concha Renaissance Hotel in Condado, San Juan, Puerto Rico, she represented Puerto Rico at the Miss Earth 2017 pageant.

 Pageantary

 Miss Universe Puerto Rico 2017

 Aponte recently competed in Miss Universe Puerto Rico 2017 competition where she placed in the Top 10.

 Miss Earth Puerto Rico 2017

 In 2017, Aponte joined and won the Miss Earth Puerto Rico 2017 pageant wherein she succeeded Franceska Toro.

 Miss Earth 2017

 Aponte represented Puerto Rico in the Miss Earth 2017 pageant in the Philippines, she did not place among the finalists.

 Football career

 Aponte has represented Puerto Rico at the 2015 CONCACAF Women's U-20 Championship qualification, scoring once.